ikhanter/bewise_test_case/README.md

 1. Use command
     ```git clone git@github.com:ikhanter/bewise_test_case.git```
-    for cloning the repo to your locak machine.
+    for cloning the repo to your local machine.
 2. Use command
     ```docker-compose build```
     for building image of the project.